ixoplan/ixoplan-sdk/README.md

 ## Usage

 ### Instantiate the Client
-This class uses a RequestClient interface to communicate with the Dislo API.
+The client itself uses a RequestClient interface to communicate with the Dislo API.
 When running in CDE the RequestClient can be omitted, causing the client to use CDE's internal functions.

     use Ixolit\Dislo\Client;
     use Ixolit\Dislo\HTTP\Guzzle\GuzzleHTTPClientAdapter;